syncfusion-content/maui-docs/MAUI/TabView/Getting-Started.md

 Create a new .NET MAUI application in Visual Studio.

-### Adding SfTabView control
+### Adding a SfTabView control

-Add the nuget to the project as discussed in the above reference section.
+Add the NuGet to the project as discussed in the above reference section.

-Add the namespace as shown in the following code.
+Add the namespace as shown in the following code sample.

 {% tabs %}